Pressure study

 The aim of sizing natural ventilation is to provide the best possible support for air flows generated naturally by prevailing winds:

-In this context, the aim is to position air inlets and extractions according to pressure distributions; to do this, it is necessary to find zones with the same behavior(negative pressure or positive pressure) according to prevailing winds.
+In this context, the aim is to position air inlets and extractions according to pressure distributions; to do this, the aim is to find zones with the same behavior(low or high pressure) according to prevailing winds.
+This helps to promote the intended operation of the opening.

 Distribution of surface pressures